Acceptance and Commitment Therapy is a treatment model that can help you overcome the suffering caused by HOCD.

 - I can move on

-If I can learn to move on, I feel the hurt at the time as it is happening, then it is gone, I go back to normal.
+If I can learn to move on, I feel the hurt when it is happening, then it is gone, I go back to normal.

-Sounds simple right, but sometimes (well, more often than not) we get stuck.
-In order to move on and stop blaming the other person, I have to do the following;
+Sounds simple, right, but sometimes (well, more often than not), we get stuck.
+To move on and stop blaming the other person, I have to do the following;

 Accept that it happened